Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Getting started with DocuWare is a simple process.
 As with other document management systems, users can use DocuWare directly through their browsers, while those with Windows operating systems can also download a desktop application.
 DocuWare also offers a mobile application for both iOS and Android-based operating systems so your team can access company files from anywhere.

-Team members with DocuWare administrative access can set up a new DocuWare user account with a few clicks so employees can instantly start working with the platform.
-The vendor offers thorough live demo training options so the system can optimally work alongside your daily workflow.
-The software’s core information platform — the Knowledge Center — holds system information, frequently asked questions and setup support with thousands of articles for users’ reference.
+Team members with DocuWare administrative access can set up a new user account in just a few clicks, so employees can get up and running with the platform right away.
+The vendor offers thorough live demo training options so the system can work alongside your daily workflow from day one.
+The software’s core information platform — the Knowledge Center — holds system documentation, frequently asked questions and setup support through thousands of reference articles.

 For businesses ready to switch to a paperless office, DocuWare suggests the entire transition will take up to 90 days.
 If your company already does digital file management, the implementation process should be significantly quicker.